PDLT-University-of-York/test-split-site/docs/ultra/accessible-sites.md

 - [Scope guide: How to write better link text](https://business.scope.org.uk/article/how-to-write-better-link-text-for-accessibility): lots of simple, practical tips
 - [WebAIM guide: hyperlinks](https://webaim.org/techniques/hypertext/): background on how screen readers use links

-## Tips: uploaded files
+## Tips: uploaded files and additional content

-- Use file names that describe the file content without having to open it (eg. Week05_Slides_NavigationTechniques)
+- **File names**: use a consistent file naming format and describe file content without having to open it (eg. Week05_Slides_NavigationTechniques)
-- Make sure any PDF materials are good quality, tagged and have searchable/highlightable text (OCR).
-If scans of handwritten notes are uploaded, an alternative digital text-based version must also be provided.
+- Make sure any **PDF materials** are good quality, tagged and have searchable/highlightable text (OCR).
+- If **handwritten notes** are uploaded, an alternative digital text-based version must also be provided.
-- Do not scan and upload published materials.
+- **Do not scan and upload published materials**.
 This is not accessible to screenreader or text-to-speech users, and also likely violates copyright.
+Add reading items to the [Reading List](#tool-reading-list) instead.
-- Provide the native file format, for example, lecture slides as a PPT file.
-Students can use the Ally file converter tool to download the file in a different format if they wish.
+- Provide the **native file format**, for example, lecture slides as a PPT file.
+These are generally more flexible for users' needs, and they can use the [Ally file converter tool](../ultra/ally-tool.md#ally-accessibility-tool) to download files in different formats if they wish.
+You can provide PDF versions additionally, but this is not necessary.
-- Avoid presenting materials stored in Google Drive; this prevents the use of the Ally file converter tool and requires students to leave the site.
-Upload flies (appropriately!) instead.
+- **Avoid materials stored in Google Drive** (Slides, Docs etc.).
+The Ally file converter tool can't be used with these files, and it may require students to leave the VLE site.
+Upload files instead.

-For more detail, see the [**Block: File upload** section](../ultra/documents.md#block-file-upload) in our Documents guide.
+For information on uploading files, see the [**Block: File upload** section](../ultra/documents.md#block-file-upload) in our Documents guide.